mathisen99/Mbot/README.md

 # Mbot

-Irc bot created by Tommy Mathisen for fun.
+IRC bot created by Tommy Mathisen for fun.
-The hole project is just for learning and having fun on irc.
+The whole project is just for learning and having fun on IRC.

 ## Prerequisites